Industrial Development

 Waubonsee Community College

-This nearby community college, with campuses located in Sugar Grove, Plano, and Aurora, provides several programs which educate the population on trade based skills.
-The college offers the Trade Adjustment Assistance Community College and Career Training Program which provides education for those seeking to learn the skills to work in the manufacturing industry.
-This may include the skills necessary to work in laboratories, operate high tech machinery, or certification in their automobile recycling program.
+This nearby community college, with campuses located in Sugar Grove, Plano, and Aurora, provides several programs that educate the population on trade-based skills.
+The college offers the Trade Adjustment Assistance Community College and Career Training Program, which provides education for those seeking to learn the skills to work in the manufacturing industry.
+This may include the skills necessary to work in laboratories, operate high-tech machinery, or certification in their automobile recycling program.
 The link below will provide you with information on the college's career programs.

 City Contacts